My name is Jesse Schieuer, and I'm a photographer.

 I've always had this desire to be my own boss.
 This feeling that I'm meant to do my own thing.
-I've never been great at working for someone else, although I've made it work.
-I think that runs in our family.

 Early on in his venture, I had made something for my oldest brother, Pete, for Christmas.
 A holster.
 It was dreadful and ugly and downright terrible, but it was a holster.
-Sam asked me if I would be interested in making more and selling them under his company name.
+Sam asked me if I would be interested in developing and selling them under his company name.
 Just days before when I had made that holster I vividly remember saying to myself, "Wow, this isn't fun at all.
 I would never do this for money."

 So of course I said yes, and off we went.
 From that point on, my life was collision repair in the day and holsters at night and weekends.
 And I thought I was enjoying it.
 One of the reasons was that I saw this as a way out of the 9-5, to do my own thing, to create my own thing.